 5. The Auto Webinar Funnel

 Often, this funnel is chosen for anything that involves an educational video or class.
 For example, you may want to use this funnel to get customers to watch a webinar about how to make a treehouse.
 After the webinar, you can pull them along your sales funnel by selling them the supplies they need to make the treehouse.

 Basically, you offer your users a free webinar on a specific page of your site.
-You can upload the webinar through YouTube or a similar video site.
+The Webinar Sales Funnel gets visitors to sign-up and attend a live webinar or you can upload the webinar through YouTube or a similar video site.
 When they register for the webinar, you can immediately send them to a confirmation page where they can see when the event will happen.
 Afterward, you can email them the link to your webinar page.
 If they miss their webinar, you can always send them a reminder email.